Updated: Aug 26

-I don't know about you, but I often feel a little letdown after gifts have been opened, tried on, toyed with.
-This feeling settles in quickly after I take in the scene of strewn gift bags, wrapping paper and errant bows.
+I don't know about you, but I often feel a little letdown after gifts have been opened.
+This feeling settles in quickly during the big holidays after I take in the scene of strewn gift bags and wrapping paper.

 What just happened here and why do I feel empty inside?

-It can be easy to lose our grounding during the holidays, especially when it comes to gift giving and getting, which tends to get a lot of time and attention.
+It can be easy to lose our grounding during the holidays and around birthdays, especially when it comes to gift giving and receiving, which tends to get a lot of the time and attention.

 I can get lost in, “A Panini maker?
 Did that really scream ‘Wendy’ to you?”

-And, “I really thought he’d like that!
+And, “I really thought he’d like that gift!
 Ugh.”

 Or, “Did I give her enough?” mingled with this weird mixture of guilt and anxiety.

-What the heck?!
-This is what it’s about, right?
-The Spirit of giving, and gracious receiving!
-Jingles!
-Faces alight with rapture as they take in their new slippers or Peloton bike (sorry, couldn’t resist).
+What is going on?
+This is what these times are about, right?
+The Spirit of giving!
+Faces alight with rapture as new items come into possession.

 When this letdown invariably comes, there’s something I can do.